Why CO2E?

 Thus why investigate CO2 electrolysis?
 Both ships and especially airplanes need high energy density fuels.
 On shorter trips batteries may suffice, however a ship travelling directly from China to Europe would struggle without an energy dense fuel on board.
 Airplanes are even worse as the weight of the low energy-density batteries adds substantial weight to the plane that will not go empty near the end of the trip the way liquid fuels do.
 Together airplanes and shipping represent roughly 5% of our greenhouse gases.
 Still if our round trip efficiency is 40%, maybe 50% with great research, we are still nowhere near batteries and the fossil fuels we use now have the same economic value as batteries.
 Thus if we need to go to CO2 electrolysis field, we are looking at 2x increase in fuel costs, and as these dominate aviation and shipping costs expect shipping and aviation costs to go up substantially as we go sustainably.
 There is really no easy solution for this, and not even a moderately hard solution, so we will need to plan accordingly.

 As shipping and aviation will be tough and people may try to avoid these, is there anywhere else for CO2 electrolysis?
 Yes- the organic chemicals industry.
 Organic chemicals, by definition, need carbon, thus meaning batteries are non-competitors in this field.
 Furthermore the chemicals industry, dominated by plastics, contributes to 5% of our CO2 emissions.
 The only competitors for CO2 electrolysis are biomass, H2 electrolysis + thermal catalysis with CO2, and fossil fuel useage + carbon capture.
-The greates thing about organic chemicals is that CO2 electrolysis does not need to be the best approach for all chemicals, but if it optimal for just one, it will deemed a success.
+The greatest thing about organic chemicals is that CO2 electrolysis does not need to be the best approach for all chemicals, but if it optimal for just one, it will be a success.
 As there are hundreds of chemicals that are produced on the kiloton scale there is a high likelyhood we will be succesful somewhere.
 One important point to note is that the chemicals industry has inherently higher value products than the fuels industry because chemicals need to be both selective and functional.
-For example while natural gas is cheap/low value, beause it is a combination of methane, ethane and propane, and the only reaction these molecules are good at is combusting to CO2.
+For example while natural gas is cheap/low value, because it is mostly methane with a little ethane and propane, the only reaction these molecules are good at is combusting to CO2.

 Comparison to competing technologies